dfu-programmer/dfu-programmer/README.md

 ### libusb1

 The Windows build now supports libusb-1.0.
-If you install the correct package with `pacman`, include and lib files will be installed in the correct locations.
+If you install the correct package with `pacman`, header and lib files will be installed in the correct locations.

 - **32-bit:** `pacman -S mingw-w64-i686-libusb`
 - **64-bit:** `pacman -S mingw-w64-x86_64-libusb`